 The tax system is divided between two governments. – Central and State.
 While the central government is responsible for collecting the direct and indirect tax both.
-The state government only collects indirect tax.
+The state government only collects the indirect tax.
 But what are these taxes????

 Taxes by Central Government